24pateme/Python/Proposal.md

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?

-I will need to learn how to...
+I will need to learn how to implement a click mechanism that when pressed triggers the next hurricane simulation.
+I was thinking something with the numbers.
+For example, the first simulation will run when i press "1", second one runs when i press "2", etc.